 Keynes would probably uphold European countries as a model of planning for the next workforce if he were alive today.
 Sweden, Finland, Germany, the Netherlands, Denmark and the United Kingdom are 6 of the top 10 most competitive countries in the world.
-And law makers in each of these countries prohibited employers from scheduling employees to work more than 48 hours per week.
+And lawmakers in each of these countries prohibited employers from scheduling employees to work more than 48 hours per week.

 Employers could also take the initiative to reduce employee work hours and in doing so they might get healthier and more productive employees.
 When hospital administrators reduced nurses daily hours worked from 8 to 6, they found “The nurses working six hours took 4.7 percent fewer sick days and fewer work absences than when they worked eight-hour days.”
 And “A comparative group of nurses working eight hour days actually increased the number of sick days during the trial by more than 60 percent.”

-Essentially, we need to increase labor’s share of the economy: workers’ earnings as a share of gross domestic product must be more equitable.
+Essentially, we need to increase labor’s share of the economy: workers’ earnings as a share of the gross domestic product must be more equitable.
 Labor’s share of the economy fell from 63 percent to 57 percent of GDP between 2000 and 2012.
-And even though it recently grew to 58 percent, this is sill inadequate.
+And even though it recently grew to 58 percent, this is still inadequate.

 Planning For The Next Workforce

 We know there are diminishing returns to “hard” work.
 I suggest we stop working “harder” and instead work “smarter” using technology and public policy.
 Social change happens slowly, so let’s think about who are the people most likely to need reform for the next workforce.